 SLEDGE HAMMER! - SEASON ONE (For PART ONE of our SLEDGE salute click here)

-Episode by Episode mini-reviews of the 1986-87 season, with key episodes in yellow.
+Episode by Episode mini-reviews of the 1986-87 season.
+Key episodes in green:

 HAMMER GETS NAILED (9/26/86) Guest star Ronnie Schell as a hard-nosed investigative reporter, who can make or break the department's budget when he requests to ride with the cops for a day.
 Guess who gets the assignment?
 Sledge's sensitive side emerges when he's confronted with a hungry criminal, and----nah, I can't keep a straight face and finish that thought. *** Some classic moments in this one, but Schell isn't one of the more memorable guests.